jngdan/JWS/README.md

 # JWS
-JWS (Jeedom Watch System) is an ESP module wich is able to monitor any wrong behavior of Jeedom/HA box and able to reset it by a short main power switch off.
+JWS (Jeedom Watch System) is an ESP based module wich is able to monitor any wrong behavior of Jeedom/HA box and able to reset it by a short main power switch off.

 ![image](https://github.com/user-attachments/assets/9ce92a17-9502-4d74-9f6a-3c34c440ea9e)